Marinefährprahm: Design and development

 Four types, A–D, were developed, whose size and armament grew from type to type.
 Some specialised derivatives such as artillery vessels and mine laying vessels were also built on the basis of these craft.
 They were not mainly used for their initial invasion role but for transport and supply, escort and harbour protection.
-The MFPs were protected by 20 mm steel armor plating.
+The MFPs were protected by 20 mm steel armour plating.

 Type A

 This first version of the MFP was intended to be of all-welded construction to save weight.
 A shortage of skilled welders meant that only the original prototype, F 100, was built that way and all following examples had extensive riveting.
 The original power plant of the MFP-A was to be two 600 PS BMW 6U engines and one 100 PS six-cylinder Deutz diesel truck engine.
 At full power, the MFP-A could make 13 kn.
 The BMW engines proved unreliable and used excessive amounts of fuel so it was decided to use a set of three Deutz diesel truck engines.
 Though this reduced the vessel's maximum speed to 10.5 kn, the loss of speed was more than offset by the greater reliability of the Deutz engines and more economical cruising range.